Andrew Reeves Presents to the Chartered Association of Building Engineers

 Email me

 Andrew Reeves, Hawkins’ Marketing Director, was recently invited to present at the Chartered Association of Building Engineer’s (CABE) Southern Region technical conference.
-Andrew’s presentation, ‘Sinkholes: their causes, impact on buildings and how to prevent them’ was based on his experience in investigating sinkholes in various locations throughout UK, over the past decade.
+His presentation titled “Sinkholes: Their Causes, Impact on Buildings, and How to Prevent Them’ drew on a decade of experience investigating sinkholes across various locations in the UK.

 Andrew Reeves presenting at CABE

-As an introduction, Andrew described his background as a geotechnical engineer and Fellow of the Institution of Civil Engineers, as well as Hawkins and its capabilities, especially regarding the Built Environment, with our team of 35 civil, structural and fire engineers, architects, acousticians and hydrologists.
+As an introduction, Andrew outlined his background as a geotechnical engineer and Fellow of the Institution of Civil Engineers, as well as an overview of Hawkins and its capabilities, particularly in the Built Environment, highlighting the expertise of our team of 35 professionals, including civil, structural and fire engineers, architects, acousticians and hydrologists.

-Andrew then discussed what a sinkhole was, the different mechanisms of formation, causing varieties such as ‘drop-out’ and ‘collapse’ dolines, and the locations where we can expect to find them – generally in areas of soluble rocks ranging from chalk to salt found in diagonal bands across UK.
-He explained that wash-out dolines, involving large volumes of water often over a short period of time, are frequently associated with burst water mains, although it is sometimes difficult to identify whether the sinkhole was caused by the burst main or was created by it.
+Andrew then explained what sinkholes are, describing the different formation mechanisms that lead to types such as ‘drop-out’ and ‘collapse’ dolines.
+He discussed the geological conditions under which sinkholes typically occur – primarily in areas with soluble rocks such as chalk and salt, which are found in diagonal bands across UK.
+He noted that wash-out dolines, which involve large volumes of water, often over short periods of time, are frequently associated with burst water mains.
+However, it can be difficult to determine whether the sinkhole was caused by the burst main or was created by it.

-Using a number of case studies, Andrew then described how Hawkins investigates sinkhole cases, such as by looking at historical maps as part of a desk study and using drones as part of the on-site investigation.
-He then looked at the damage and disruption sinkholes can cause to households and the local community, what can be done to mitigate the potential issues caused by sinkholes, such as enhanced site investigations and monitoring of water mains, and how climate change will likely increase the frequency and impact of sinkholes.
+Using a number of case studies, Andrew then demonstrated how Hawkins investigates sinkhole cases.
+This includes desk-based research using historical maps and on-site investigations supported by drone technology.
+He then explored the damage and disruption sinkholes can cause to households and communities, and discussed mitigation strategies such as enhanced site investigations and monitoring of water mains.
+He also highlighted how climate change will likely increase the frequency and severity of sinkhole events.

 Andrew would like to thank CABE for their invitation to speak at their conference.